PennTURBO/Turbo-Documentation/turbo_axiomization.md

 ## Background and Types of Data Ingested by TURBO

 PennTURBO uses multiple computational technologies to transform data into realism-based RDF triples.
 The TURBO team envisions supporting multiple data sources with various levels of structure, but there is currently one predominant use case.
-It's expected that most of the knowledge in a TURBO graph will come from a clinical data warehouse, presumably implemented as a relational database.
-The Carnival system, on which TURBO depends, also has *vine* methods that ingest data from [RedCap](https://redcap.med.upenn.edu/) (e.g. biobank records, like case report forms) and CSV files (e.g. loss-of-function calls based on whole exome sequencing).
+It's expected that most of what is found in the TURBO Semantic repository will come from a clinical data warehouse, presumably implemented as a relational database.
+The TURBO Cohort pipeline starts with the TURBO Carnival server (employing the Carnival system built for the Penn Medicine BioBank), moving data from a clinical data warehouse (and related systems) into a shallow property graph.
+Related systems include [RedCap](https://redcap.med.upenn.edu/) (e.g. biobank records, like case report forms) and CSV files (e.g. loss-of-function calls based on whole exome sequencing).

-Therefore, a TURBO instantiation process **starts** with the *Carnival* application moving data from a clinical data warehouse (and related systems) into a shallow property graph.

 ## Steps involved in transforming relational EHR data into realism-based axioms

-### Step 1: From the Penn Data Store to the Carnival Property Graph
+### Step 1: From the Penn Data Store to the TURBO Carnival server.

 *Carnival* is a data aggregation and unification technology stack, written in Groovy, and using a Neo4J property graph back-end.
 Among other things, it integrates and further normalizes data from sources like thse described above.
 Carnival implements *vines* that tunnel data from the tabular or relational sources into a consistent and intuitive model.
 Convenience features include chunking of large SQL queries, resumption of failed queries, local caching of query results, and more.

 A Carnival command line interface is available for users who do not wish to interact directly with the Neo4J graph.
-This interface uses TURBO-Carnival APIs to identify patients with user-specified characteristics, by comparing data values form the EHR against semantic resources like the Drug Ontology, ChEBI, RxNORM and the Monarch Disease Ontology.
-Carnival can also use set arithmetic to assemble the patients into stratified test/control cohorts.
+This interface uses the TURBO API server to identify patients with user-specified characteristics, by comparing data values form the EHR against semantic resources like the Drug Ontology, ChEBI, RxNORM and the Monarch Disease Ontology.
+The TURBO Carnival server also uses set arithmetic to assemble the patients into stratified test/control cohorts.

-Future plans for Carnival:
+Future plans for the TURBO Carnival server:

 - While Carnival is not bound by a realism-based semantic artifact like the TURBO ontology, the Carnival and TURBO teams are tightly integrated and strive for a reasonable (and potentially growing) alignment between the two models.
 - The Carnival codebase has not yet been released to the pubic, but the intention is to make it open-source in the near future.